-(2) thereafter the collateral is brought into another jurisdiction; and

-(3) upon entry into the other jurisdiction the security interest is perfected under the law of the other jurisdiction.

-(c) A security interest in goods covered by a certificate of title which is perfected by any method under the law of another jurisdiction when the goods become covered by a certificate of title from this jurisdiction remains perfected until the earlier of the time the security interest would have become unperfected under the law of the other jurisdiction had the goods not become so covered or the expiration of four months after the goods had become so covered.
-If the security interest becomes perfected under Section 9-309A(c) or 9-311 before the earlier of that time or the expiration of that period, it continues perfected thereafter.
-Otherwise, it becomes unperfected and is deemed never to have been perfected as against a prior or subsequent purchaser of the collateral for value.

-(c) A security interest in goods covered by a certificate of title which is perfected by any method under the law of another jurisdiction when the goods become covered by a certificate of title from this jurisdiction remains perfected until the security interest would have become unperfected under the law of the other jurisdiction had the goods not become so covered.
-However, if the applicable requirements for perfection under Section 9-309A(c) or 9-311 are not satisfied before the earlier of the time the security interest would have become unperfected under the law of the other jurisdiction had the goods not become so covered or the expiration of four months after the goods had become so covered, the security interest becomes unperfected as against a purchaser of the goods for value and is deemed never to have been perfected as against a prior or subsequent purchaser of the collateral for value.
+(2) thereafter the collateral is brought into another jurisdiction; and (3) upon entry into the other jurisdiction the security interest is perfected under the law of the other jurisdiction.
+Alternative A (c) (1) A security interest in goods covered by a certificate of title which is perfected by any method under the law of another jurisdiction when the goods become covered by a certificate of title from this jurisdiction remains perfected until the earlier of: (A) the time the security interest would have become unperfected under the law of the other jurisdiction had the goods not become so covered; [or] [and] (B) the expiration of four months after the goods had become so covered.
+(2) If the security interest becomes perfected under Section 9-309A(c) or 9-311 before the earlier of that time [or] [and the expiration of that period, it continues perfected thereafter.
+(3) If the security interest does not become perfected under one of those sections before the earlier of that time or the end of that period Otherwise, it becomes unperfected and is deemed never to have been perfected as against a previous or subsequent purchaser of the collateral for value.
+Alternative B (c) (1) A security interest in goods covered by a certificate of title which is perfected by any method under the law of another jurisdiction when the goods become covered by a certificate of title from this jurisdiction remains perfected until the security interest would have become unperfected under the law of the other jurisdiction had the goods not become so covered.